Malus niedzwetzkyana: Description

 The tree is winter-hardy and drought-resistant, growing 5–8 m tall in the wild (<5 m under cultivation), with a globular crown and very dark purplish-brown bark.

 New shoots are dark purple, and leaves range from purplish when new to dark green when mature.
-In the spring it puts out intensely magenta-rose flowers that are up to 4 inches in diameter.
+In the spring it puts out intensely magenta-rose flowers.
 The skin of the fruit is deep red to purple-red (sometimes with a bluish, waxy bloom) and the flesh ranges from light to bright red, with dark reddish-brown seeds.

 The fruit is edible and not very tart, with dry, somewhat chewy flesh.
 In the Kashgar region of China near the Kyrgyzstan and Tajikistan borders, it is known as 'kisil alma': 'red apple'.

+Taxonomy

+Some botanists consider it a distinct species, while others have argued that it is simply an unusual variety of the common apple.

+Distribution and habitat

+The species is native to certain parts of China, Afghanistan, Kazakhstan, Kyrgyzstan, and Uzbekistan.